dlcmh/the-rust-programming-language/07-packages-crates-modules/README.md

 ## External packages

-THe standard library (`std`) is shipped with the Rust language, hence isn't necessary to be included in Cargo.toml.
+The standard library (`std`) is shipped with the Rust language, hence isn't necessary to be included in Cargo.toml.
 But we do need to referto it with `use` to bring items from there into our package's scope, eg `use std::collections::HashMap;`.

 ## Use Nested Paths to clean up large `use` lists